-4. Concacaf FIFA World Cup Qualifying Match: USMNT vs. Jamaica
+4. CONCACAF FIFA World Cup Qualifying Match: USA vs. Jamaica

 The U.S. Men’s National Team’s World Cup Qualifying Match against Jamaica will be held at Q2 Stadium in Austin.
 This October 7th event will mark the first time that the U.S. Men’s National Team has played a World Cup Qualifier in the state of Texas.

 This festival is held annually by the German-Texan Heritage Society.
 It features kid-friendly activities throughout the day, live music, and authentic German food.
 This event is limited to outdoor attendees.
 It’ll be the biggest little Oktoberfest around!

 The festival began as a gathering of music lovers on a ranch and included camping and live music with 35+ bands.
 Festival-goers can enjoy a carefully curated culinary experience, a Texas craft beer garden, and workshops.
 There will also be a kid zone with art installations for children.